(Scroll down for Call for Presentation details)

 - Quality of Content – Evaluation of purpose and objectives; relevance to addressing the educational needs of children with chronic medical conditions; creative use of skills; integrated analysis of data and strength of authors’ background to present topic.

 HEAL uses a blind review process.
-Authors and institutions must NOT be identified in the title, objectives, summary, and abstract.
+Authors and institutions must NOT be identified in the title, objectives, summary, and proposal.
 The use of institution letterhead is not permitted.
 Please use “this author”, “this program”, etc. to avoid naming yourself or your program in your submission.
-Abstracts should be written in the third person and must not be an attempt to promote or sell any service or product.
+Proposals should be written in the third person and must not be an attempt to promote or sell any service or product.
 Please adhere to APA (American Psychological Association) guidelines for in-text citations and reference lists.

 - Title: A direct yet descriptive title that is a clear reflection of the topic.